 Must I use December 31st as the anniversary date?

 Though using December 31st as the anniversary date is the most common way to go, feel free to use any day of the year as your anniversary date.
-The point is to remain disciplined and consistent.
+The point is to remain disciplined, consistent, and long-term.

 If I use a day other than December 31st as the anniversary date and hold for one year will I get exactly the same results as those that use December 31st as the anniversary date?

-Your results will not be exactly the same due to the simple fact that you will not be holding the exact same stocks during the exact same periods.
+Your results will not be exactly the same due to the fact that you will not be holding the exact same stocks during the exact same periods.
 What we can say though is that your performance will be similar.
 So feel free to set your own anniversary date.
-But once again, and we can’t emphasize this enough, the key is to remain disciplined and consistent.
+But once again, and we can’t emphasize this enough, the key is to remain disciplined, consistent, and long-term.

 On Dogs of the Dow anniversary date, should I liquidate my entire Dogs of the Dow portfolio and then simply purchase the following year’s Dogs of the Dow with the proceeds?

-You may but when brokers fees and taxes are taken into account you will find that liquidating your entire Dogs of the Dow portfolio is not the most cost effective way to rebalance your portfolio.
+You may but when brokers commissions (if you have any) and taxes are taken into account you will find that liquidating your entire Dogs of the Dow portfolio is not the most cost effective way to rebalance your portfolio.
 For details on how to rebalance your portfolio we suggest you take a look at the following frequently asked question.